Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Mathematical Preliminaries

 \subsection{Fusion 2-Categories associated to Groups}

 Let us fix $\mathds{k}$ an algebraically closed field of characteristic zero.
-When working with monoidal 2-categories, we will use $\Box$ to denote the monoidal product, $I$ to denote the monoidal unit, and otherwise follow the notations of section 2.3 of \cite{SP}.
+When working with monoidal 2-categories, we will use $\Box$ to denote the monoidal product, $I$ to denote the monoidal unit, and otherwise follow the notations of \cite{GPS} (see also section 2.3 of \cite{SP}).
 We will focus our attention on fusion 2-categories as introduced in \cite{DR}, which are finite semisimple monoidal 2-categories with duals and simple monoidal unit.

-For our purpose, the most important class of fusion 2-categories will be the fusion 2-category $\mathbf{2Vect}_G$ of $G$-graded 2-vector spaces for some finite group $G$, with monoidal structure given by the grading preserving Deligne tensor product $\boxtimes$.
-More generally, given $\pi\in Z^4_{gp}(G, \mathds{k}^\times)$, a 4-cocycle $\pi$ for the group $G$ with coefficients in $\mathds{k}^{\times}$ (see e.g.\ section 1.7 of \cite{EGNO} for the precise definition),\footnote{We will always that assume that the group cochains that we consider are normalized.
+For our purposes, the most important class of fusion 2-categories will be the fusion 2-categories $\mathbf{2Vect}_G$ of $G$-graded 2-vector spaces for some finite group $G$, with monoidal structure given by the grading preserving Deligne tensor product $\boxtimes$.
+More generally, given $\pi\in Z^4_{gp}(G, \mathds{k}^\times)$, a 4-cocycle for the group $G$ with coefficients in $\mathds{k}^{\times}$ (see e.g.\ section 1.7 of \cite{EGNO} for the precise definition),\footnote{We will always assume that the group cochains that we consider are normalized.
 Thanks to \cite{EML}, this is not a loss of generality.} we may twist the pentagonator of $\textbf{2}\Vect_G$.
 More precisely, given for $i=1,2,3,4$ a 2-vector space $V_i$ with grading $g_i\in G$, then the invertible modification $\pi$ witnessing the coherence is given by multiplication by $\pi(g_1,g_2,g_3,g_4)$.
 This produces the fusion 2-category $\textbf{2}\Vect^\pi_G$.
 Even though this construction needs a 4-cocycle as input, the resulting fusion 2-category depends up to monoidal equivalence only on the class of $\pi$ in the cohomology group $H^4_{gp}(G, \mathds{k}^\times)$.
-As was shown in \cite{JFY}, such fusion 2-categories can be completely characterized via an elementary property.
-Namely, a bosonic strongly fusion 2-category is a fusion 2-category $\mathfrak{C}$ such that $\Omega\mathfrak{C}$, the braided fusion 1-category of endomorphism of the monoidal unit, is $\mathbf{Vect}$.
+As was shown in \cite{JFY}, such fusion 2-categories can be completely characterized via an elementary property:\ A bosonic strongly fusion 2-category is a fusion 2-category $\mathfrak{C}$ such that $\Omega\mathfrak{C}$, the braided fusion 1-category of endomorphism of the monoidal unit, is $\mathbf{Vect}$.
 Every bosonic strongly fusion 2-category is of the form $\textbf{2}\Vect^\pi_G$ for some finite group $G$ and 4-cocycle $\pi$.